-- Fluctuating payments.
+- Varying monthly payments.
 The higher your interest rate, the higher your payment, and your monthly balance may change from month to month.

 Variable interest rates are good for borrowers with the best credit who qualify for the lowest interest rate available.
 These types of interest rates are good for borrowers who plan to pay off their loans as soon as possible — if you see an extremely low rate, you could pay off your loan before rates have a chance to rise, or you could afford to make higher payments more often.

-If you’re borrowing student loans, the type of interest rate can be a determining factor in where you borrow from.
+If you’re thinking about taking out or refinancing student loan debt, the type of interest rate can be a determining factor in where you borrow from.
+The first thing that you’ll want to do is look at your overall financial situation and decide which kind of student loan may be right for you.
 Federal student loans have only fixed interest rates, plus a variety of repayment terms.

 Private student loans tend to offer both fixed and variable interest rates, giving you the option to take advantage of the one that best fits your finances and repayment plan.
 If you like having the same set amount every month, a fixed interest rate may be a good match.
 If you think you can pay off your student loans before rates have a chance to rise, a variable interest rate might work best.